Why Church?

 Don’t miss this point: the harvest Jesus is talking about is the population of the town He’d just sent the disciples into.

 Jesus had one shot at interacting with one person, and He got the whole town out to the well.
 The disciples walked past who knows how many people passing through town to market, interacted with the merchants, and walked back through town on their way out, and all they got was lunch.
 They were there, but not as harvesters.
-They weren’t on task.
+They simply weren’t on task.

 Where did Jesus find all these people?
 They were there the whole time.